I Really Wish I Hated You

 "I Really Wish I Hated You" is a song recorded by American rock band Blink-182.
 The song was released on September 6, 2019 through Columbia Records, as the fifth and final single from the band's eighth studio album Nine.
 It was released as a single two weeks before the album was released.
 It was written by bassist Mark Hoppus, drummer Travis Barker, and guitarist Matt Skiba, as well as producers Andrew Watt and John Feldmann, and songwriters Ali Tamposi and Nathan Perez.
+The song explores the emotional fallout of a deteriorating relationship.

 For the band, it was regarded as the toughest song to develop while writing Nine.
 It went through several iterations—including one involving a collaboration with pop star Miley Cyrus—before the trio settled on a version that suited them best.
-To promote the single, the band performed it in a pre-taped piece for a broadcast of Monday Night Football.
-Commercially, "I Really Wish I Hated You" only charted in the U.S., where it peaked within the top 15 of Billboards rock charts.
+Critically, the song received negative reviews, with reviewers dismissing its polished, mainstream production and simple lyrical approach.
+Commercially, "I Really Wish I Hated You" only charted in the U.S., where it peaked within the top 15 of Billboards rock charts.To promote the single, the band performed it in a pre-taped piece for a broadcast of Monday Night Football.